BrutPitt/glChAoS.P/src/src/libs/glfw/README.md

    regained focus (#1648,#1802)
  - [Cocoa] Bugfix: Monitor name query could segfault on macOS 11 (#1809,#1833)
  - [Cocoa] Bugfix: The install name of the installed dylib was relative (#1504)
+ - [Cocoa] Bugfix: The MoltenVK layer contents scale was updated only after related events were emitted
+ - [Cocoa] Bugfix: Moving the cursor programmatically would freeze it for a fraction of a second (#1962)
+ - [X11] Bugfix: The CMake files did not check for the XInput headers (#1480)
+ - [X11] Bugfix: Key names were not updated when the keyboard layout changed (#1462,#1528)
+ - [X11] Bugfix: Decorations could not be enabled after window creation (#1566)
+ - [X11] Bugfix: Content scale fallback value could be inconsistent (#1578)
+ - [X11] Bugfix: `glfwMaximizeWindow` had no effect on hidden windows
+ - [X11] Bugfix: Clearing `GLFW_FLOATING` on a hidden window caused invalid read
+ - [X11] Bugfix: Changing `GLFW_FLOATING` on a hidden window could silently fail
+ - [X11] Bugfix: Disabled cursor mode was interrupted by indicator windows
+ - [X11] Bugfix: Monitor physical dimensions could be reported as zero mm
+ - [X11] Bugfix: Window position events were not emitted during resizing (#1613)
+ - [X11] Bugfix: `glfwFocusWindow` could terminate on older WMs or without a WM
+ - [X11] Bugfix: Querying a disconnected monitor could segfault (#1602)
  - [X11] Bugfix: IME input of CJK was broken for "C" locale (#1587,#1636)
+ - [X11] Bugfix: Termination would segfault if the IM had been destroyed
+ - [X11] Bugfix: Any IM started after initialization would not be detected
  - [X11] Bugfix: Xlib errors caused by other parts of the application could be reported as GLFW errors
  - [X11] Bugfix: A handle race condition could cause a `BadWindow` error (#1633)